irohitsahu/portfolio-website/README.md

 # PortfolioWebsite

-This is a website designed using pure html, css &amp; javascript
+This is a website designed using Pure HTML, CSS &amp; JAVASCRIPT